How Open Access Supports Health Equity

 Removing barriers to research, specifically health research, has a range of benefits:

-Achieving health equity is only possible if we remove the barriers to health research.
-This ensures that vital information and cutting-edge insights can be applied regardless of financial situations.
-It’s important to remember what this looks like in practice: saving lives and improving qualities of life.
+Achieving health equity is only possible if the barriers to health research are removed.
+This would ensure that vital information and cutting-edge insights can be applied regardless of financial situations.

 Opening research